Communication-Efficient Decentralized Multi-Agent Reinforcement Learning for Cooperative Adaptive Cruise Control: Introduction

 More recently, multi-agent reinforcement learning (MARL) has emerged as a promising solution to address the CACC control problem involving multiple CAVs, owing to its capabilities of online adaptation and solving complex problems \cite{peake2020multi, chu2020multiagent, raja2022blockchain}.
 For instance, a MARL framework with both local and global reward designs is developed and evaluated in \cite{peake2020multi} on two platoons of 3 and 5 CAVs, concluding that the local reward design (i.e., independent MARL) outperforms the global reward design.
 However, our experiments demonstrate that while independent MARL achieves promising performance in straightforward CACC scenarios, it falls short in more complex situations (see Section~\ref{sec:5}).
-In \cite{chu2020multiagent}, a learnable communication MARL protocol is developed to reduce information loss across two CACC scenarios, and each agent (i.e., CAV) learns a decentralized control policy based on local observations and messages from connected neighbors.
-Moreover, blockchain is incorporated into the MARL (i.e., MADDPG \cite{lowe2017multi}) framework to enhance the privacy of CACC.
+In \cite{hua2023energy}, the authors extend CACC strategies with a novel MADDPG \cite{lowe2017multi} algorithm that addresses energy management challenges through a relevance ratio to ensure cooperative agent behavior.
+In \cite{chu2020multiagent}, a learnable communication MARL protocol is developed to reduce information loss across two CACC scenarios, and each agent (i.e., AV) learns a decentralized control policy based on local observations and messages from connected neighbors.
+Moreover, blockchain is incorporated into the MARL (i.e., MADDPG) framework to enhance the privacy of CACC.
 Despite these advances, the aforementioned approaches uniformly adopt a \textit{Centralized Training and Decentralized Execution} (CTDE) strategy, wherein agents use additional global information to guide training in a centralized manner and make decisions based on decentralized local policies \cite{zhang2018fully, zhang2021multi}.
-However, in many real-world scenarios, such as CACC, deploying a central controller (e.g., cloud facilities or roadside units) can be prohibitively expensive and complex.
+However, in many real-world scenarios, such as CACC, deploying a central controller (e.g., cloud facilities or roadside units) for training or online adaptation can be prohibitively expensive and complex.
 Moreover, the central controller needs to communicate with all local agents to exchange information, which perpetually amplifies the communication overhead on the single controller \cite{zhang2018fully}.

 In this paper, we formulate CACC as a fully decentralized MARL problem, in which the agents are connected via a sparse communication network without the need for a centralized controller.
 To achieve this, we introduce a decentralized MARL algorithm based on a novel policy gradient update mechanism.
 Throughout the training process, each agent takes an individual action based solely on locally available information at each step.
 To stabilize training and counteract the inherent non-stationarity in MARL \cite{zhang2021multi}, each agent shares its estimate of the value function with its neighbors on the network, collectively aiming to maximize the average rewards of all agents across the network.
 Furthermore, a novel quantization-based communication scheme is further proposed, which greatly improves the communication efficiency in decentralized stochastic optimization without a substantial compromise on optimization accuracy.
 The main contributions and the technical advancements of this paper are summarized as follows.